TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 with the numerous conventions about titles Wikipedia has built over the years (along with the endless back-up redirects), the result is surprisingly convenient.

-You’ll note that all this discussion has basically been about nouns—the main things that make up your site, whatever those are (videos, blog posts, books).
+You’ll note that all this discussion has basically been about nouns — the main things that make up your site, whatever those are (videos, blog posts, books).
 There are typically three other types of pages: subpages (which drill down into some aspect of the nouns), site pages (like about and help and so on), and verbs (which let you